tamucc-comp-bio/classroom_repo_2024/lectures/lecture05new.md

 ## [I. Lecture Slides](Week05new_files/Introduction%20to%20R%201.pptx)

-I converted the lecture slides into this markdown document.
+I converted the lecture slides into this markdown document so you will not use them during class, but you can refer to them later as necessary.

 ---